 Does everything you post come from your personal collection?

 Yup, gods help me.
 The collection currently resides on the dozen shelves seen in the first post on the Instagram and ten storage boxes.
 This might sound like a lot or a little, depending on your own collection.
-My brain says this is probably too much, but my heart is actually a little surprised at how little space it takes up, all things considered.
+My brain says this is probably too much, but my heart is actually a bit surprised at how little space it takes up, all things considered.

 I’ve never played a tabletop RPG – where’s the best place to start?